incubyte/incubyte.github.io/content/blog/product-roadmap-with-azure-devops.md

 The complexity of the product roadmap varies depending on the target audience.
 For instance, the sales team may not need the same level of detail as an internal development team.

-## Objectives Of A Product Roadmap
+## A Product Roadmap Helps Align StakeHolders On A Business Goal

 A product roadmap is a tool that requires regular review from all the stakeholders involved.
 Every feature on the product roadmap is always associated with the defined business goal.
 Hence it becomes an iterative process.

 The objectives of a product roadmap include—

-- Bring stakeholders and team members to an agreement on the direction and priorities of a product
+- Bringing stakeholders and team members to an agreement on the direction and priorities of a product
-- Communicate and track progress toward achieving them
+- Communicating and track progress toward achieving them
-- Help the product team stay focused on the right goals
+- Helping the product team stay focused on the right goals
-- Ensure stakeholders are aware of the rationale behind decisions
+- Ensuring stakeholders are aware of the rationale behind decisions

 Regular and continuous feedback from end users is incorporated into the product roadmap.
-Hence it is a living, breathing document that is evolving based on the changing business scenarios and user interactions.
+Hence it is a living, breathing document that is constantly evolving based on user feedback and the changing business scenario.

 ## Revise Product Roadmap Based On Project Goals